maxim-kolesnikov/redux-ramda-reducer/README.md

 export default createReducer(INITIAL_STATE, HANDLERS);
 ```

-If ypu nedd STATE in handler:
+If you need STATE in handler:

 ```javascript
 import * as R from 'ramda';